Premium Processing : Updates for 2020

-Now that the temporary suspension of Premium Processing for H-1B Petitions has been lifted, and with upcoming deadlines, let’s look at the changes and updates that happened to premium processing for the 2019/2020 year.
+Now that the temporary suspension of Premium Processing during the pandemic has been lifted, let’s look at the changes and updates that happened to premium processing for the 2020 year.

 What is premium processing?